-If you are a registered shareholder and eligible to vote, you can vote your shares in person at the Meeting or by signing and returning the accompanying form of proxy (the "Proxy") by mail in the return envelope provided or vote by telephone or using the Internet as indicated on the form.
+If you are a registered shareholder and eligible to vote, you can vote your shares in person at the Meeting or by signing and returning the accompanying form of proxy (the "Proxy") by mail in the return envelope provided or vote using the Internet as indicated on the form.
 Please see "Registered Shareholders" below.